 The field is constantly changing, and I suspect things will be different two years from now with the expanding shift to VR (virtual reality) and podcasting.
 Gone are the days when media organizations sent out field crews with a reporter, producer, cameraman, and editor.
 Now, it’s a one-woman show.
 The 21st century journalist is expected to know how to shoot, edit, script, post, and schedule their content across all social platforms.
 Newsrooms expect fresh graduates to wear all of those hats—and be happy about it—and they expect their veteran journalists to keep up with the times, or be pushed out.
 Anyone considering going into journalism should ask herself: “Would I be happy doing this job for free?”
 If the answer is no, then you’re in the wrong field.

 Nadine Cheaib works in Doha, Qatar as Digital Producer at Al Jazeera English, where she creates social videos, podcasts, and other online content.
-She has previously worked as media specialist at Al-Arabiya TV and as news analyst at the Royal Embassy of Saudi Arabia in Washington D.C.
+She has previously worked as a media specialist at Al-Arabiya TV and as news analyst at the Royal Embassy of Saudi Arabia in Washington D.C.
 She graduated from MAAS in 2005.

 More Than a Soundbite